 The flow of water fell still again.
 Parts of the river were extremely shallow and we ran aground in the dirt and plants.
 The left shore was actually a river island that split the two sides of the river, so when we were near a bridge, I got out to check if it made sense to portage into the other river if it flowed faster.
 It did flow faster, but there wasn’t a non-nettled area to put our boat back in.
 Also, there were some bee boxes around and wasps.
 It wasn’t worth the effort, so I returned to Jonas to paddle on.

 Progress was slow, but we had plenty of snacks.
-We passed under a very shallow train bridge which had a warning sign.
+We passed under a very shallow train bridge that had a warning sign.
 A river named the Rot added but didn’t increase the current.
 Jonas enjoyed the weather and the paddling a lot, but we hadn’t made a lot of progress yet.
 When approaching the Wasserkraftwerk Donaustetten, we got into trouble.
 The waters were really shallow and we ran aground in some mud that sucked down our paddles.
 Neither of us wanted to stick our feet in and pull the boat out.
-This took quite a bit of our energy, but we managed to set ourselves free until final landing.
+This took quite a bit of our energy, but we managed to set ourselves free until the final landing.

 Our landing featured more of this smelly mud.
 With our special technique of scooting ourselves forward so our boat would do the same, we managed to get close enough to the shore.
 I jumped onto the stairs without getting muddy and helped Jonas do the same.
 We completed our portage at the Wasserkraftwerk Donaustetten at 14:15 and took our time to re-apply sunscreen and rehydrate from this effort.
 We were wearing too many layers of clothes as well and had to cross the (public) bridge that was the Wasserkraftwerk to get into a more convenient launching spot on the right embankment.